argonautproject/scheduling/source/pages/provider-scheduling.md

 ## Canceling/Rescheduling appointments

-The practitioner or patient may elect to cancel or reschedule an existing appointment.
-Rescheduling is a two step process of canceling and rebooking a new appointment.

-{% include img.html img="diagrams/Slide25.png" caption="Figure 1: Canceling/Rescheduling appointment" %}

 Usage and examples are described in the [Patient Use Cases](patient-scheduling.html#cancelingrescheduling-appointments).

 ## Releasing holds

-The length of an appointment hold is determined by the scheduling service's business rules, after which the status of the Appointment may change.
-However, the Client may also elect to cancel a hold on an appointment before it expires.

-{% include img.html img="diagrams/Slide26.png" caption="Figure 1: Releasing Appointment Hold" %}

 Usage and examples are described in the [Patient Use Cases](patient-scheduling.html#releasing-holds).